WICG/display-locking/explainer.md

 ```

 Similar to the original example, on load we present the content in the
 `complicated_subtree`.
-However, we now use acquireDisplayLock callback to modify
+However, we use the `acquireDisplayLock()` callback to
-the contents.
-This causes the user-agent to lock the container for visual
+modify the contents.
+This causes the user-agent to lock the container's subtree
-updates.
-Then, we modify the DOM by setting the `complicated_subtree` display
+for visual updates.
+Then, we modify the DOM by setting the `complicated_subtree`
-property to `block`.
+display property to `block`.
 Since the lock's lifetime is not extended, it is
 automatically committed.
 This sequence of commands causes the user-agent to
 co-operatively update the phases without introducing an undue delay for the rest
 of the updates.
 In other words, the remainder of the page remains interactive